minnaingou/wordbank/README.md

 - [axios](https://www.npmjs.com/package/axios) - http client
 - [Firebase](https://firebase.google.com/) for database, authentication and hosting

-## Known Issues
+## To do

-* The app is not very responsive for desktop UI now.
+* To make the app responsive for desktops with sidebar
-* Forget password function is not available yet.
+* To add forget password function
+* To improve security at backend side